FarronF/limerick-council-meetings/meetings/2020/10/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 8th June 2020.md

 She also pointed out that should the new Development Plan not be adopted by the Council

-then the responsibility for its adoption would fall to the Chief Executive.--- On the proposal of Cllr.
+then the responsibility for its adoption would fall to the Chief Executive.
+---
+On the proposal of Cllr.
 Scanlan, seconded by Cllr.
 Egan, it was unanimously agreed to

 recommend that the full Council request an urgent meeting with the Minister with